MikeAlbertFleetSolutions/plug_ribbon/README.md

 Used to differentiate between environments.

-This was forked from [stnly/plug_ribbon](https://github.com/stnly/plug_ribbon), this version is safe to use in exrm & distillery releases.
+Based on [stnly/plug_ribbon](https://github.com/stnly/plug_ribbon), this version is safe to use in exrm & distillery releases.

 ## Setup